TooJuicyNCh3wy/Java-notes/Variables.md

 ...

-god why even bother showing byte if we barely ever use this for a beginner because its just way more convinient to just use "int"
+god why even bother showing byte if we barely ever use this for a beginner because its just way more convinient to just use ```int```

+However you might have to use ```long``` every once in a while

+but as beginners, we're mostly going to be sticking with intergers

+for double it would with decimals

+for ```int``` it would'nt be able to read the decimal giving us an erro